 Norway is ostensibly one of the most beautiful countries on earth.
-It is located in northwestern Europe that occupies the western portion of the Scandinavian Peninsula.
-About two-thirds of this country comprises of mountains, glaciers and deep coastal fjords and around 50,000 islands.
+It is located in northwestern Europe and occupies the western portion of the Scandinavian Peninsula.
+About two-thirds of this country comprises mountains, glaciers deep coastal fjords, and around 50,000 islands.
 It has land fringes with Sweden, Finland, and Russia.

 Oslo is the capital city of this country which is a city of green spaces and museums.

-Although the official language is Norwegian, English has widely spoken language in this spectacular country.
+Although the official language is Norwegian, English is a widely spoken language in this spectacular country.

 Norway is the most sparsely populated country in Europe.
 The number of inhabitants in this nation is just 5 million and a large portion of them are Norwegian and rest are the indigenous individuals.